lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

 uri
   A string pointing to the source repository for this project.
 It can be git-based (if the uri begins with ``git://`` or ends with ``.git``), or svn (schemes ``http://``, ``https://``, ``svn://``, only if an svn repository is detected).
+For git repositories, the scheme ``jgit://`` can also be used, which will use jgit rather than the command-line Git tool.
 Other source repository formats may be added in the future.

   The uri may optionally be prefixed with a ``'#'`` and either a commit hash, an svn version, or a branch name.
 For example: